Egeeio/egee-io/_projects/egee-io.md

 ---
-title: 'What even is Egee.io'
-subtitle: "What is this Egee.io thing all about?"
 date: 2019-11-21 00:00:04
+title: 'What even is Egee.io?'
+subtitle: "What is this Egee.io thing all about"
 description: Egee.io is a diverse community of content creators & gamers.
-We host in-game events and attend cons.
-You know, groovy stuff like that.
+We attend local gaming conventions & host game servers.
 featured_image: '/images/front/egeeio.png'
 ---